denevers/gsip_lod/README.md

 `AttributeError: 'NoneType' object has no attribute 'isatty' `

+This seems to be a problem on Windows only.

 you must fix this by editing the RDFlib  __init__.py file

 on my installation, it's located :